The tt* structure of the quantum cohomology of CP^1 from the viewpoint of differential geometry: Introduction

 The existence of a family of local $tt^\ast$ structures for the quantum cohomology of $\C P^1$ follows easily from the Iwasawa decomposition.
-However, the result of Cecotti and Vafa says that there is a distinguished global $tt^\ast$ structure whose domain of definition is maximal.
-From a mathematical point of view this is surprising and nontrivial, but it can be established by brute force in the case of $\C P^1$, because the Gauss-Codazzi equations reduce to the \P equation, whose solutions have been studied deeply (see \cite{MTW77}, \cite{FIKN06}).
+However, the observation of Cecotti and Vafa is that there is a distinguished global $tt^\ast$ structure whose domain of definition is maximal.
+From a mathematical point of view this is surprising and nontrivial, but it can be established by brute force in the case of $\C P^1$, because the Gauss-Codazzi equations reduce to the \P equation, whose solutions have been studied deeply (see\footnote{A more direct proof has been given recently in \cite{GuLiXX}.
+This method also applies to the quantum cohomology of $\C P^n$ for $1\le n\le 4$ and several weighted projective spaces. } \cite{MTW77}, \cite{FIKN06}).
 Cecotti and Vafa single out this solution by physical arguments, and Iritani obtains it by using K-theory and mirror symmetry.
 It seems likely that a complete explanation of this phenomenon will be of equal interest in surface theory, as the relation between the global properties of a CMC surface and its DPW potential is an active area of research.

 For general background information on the DPW representation in surface theory we refer to \cite{DoPeWu98}, \cite{Do08}.
 A survey of the loop group approach to harmonic maps can be found in \cite{Gu97}, and its relation to quantum cohomology in \cite{Gu08}.